Jaggerxtrm/unitAI/README.md

 > - **Compatibility**: Native support for standard Unix tools and MCP protocols without shell quirks.
 > - **Reliability**: Avoids common Windows-specific pathing and permission issues.

+## 🧪 Beta Testing & Feedback

+We are currently in **Public Beta**.
+If you encounter issues or have ideas for improvements, we'd love to hear from you!

+👉 **[Read our Beta Testing Guide](beta-testing.md)** to learn how to:
+- Report bugs simply and effectively.
+- Propose new features or workflows.
+- Use GitHub Issues like a pro (even if you're not a developer).

+Your feedback is crucial for stabilizing the system before v1.0.

 **Option 2: Using Global Install**
 First install globally, then add:
 ```bash